 Diabetes is a serious global health threat, and on Saturday, 14 November 2020, we’re drawing attention to the key issues and keeping diabetes firmly in the global public spotlight.
+Have you ever considered going for a diabetes test?
 World Diabetes Day is known as the world’s largest diabetes awareness campaign.
 It empowers those with diabetes through support, education and information, as well as providing awareness to all and high-risking factors associated with diabetes and promoting healthy lifestyles.

 World Diabetes Day